- Competitive interest rates

 Capital One vs. Competitors

-It’s always good to do research on several banks before you choose one.
+It’s always good to research several banks before you choose one.
 Here is how Capital One compares to similar financial institutions.

 Capital One vs. Chase

-Capital One’s interest rates on deposits are significantly higher than Chase’s which are currently 0.01% to 0.02%.
+Capital One’s interest rates on deposits are significantly higher than Chase’s which currently go up to .
 However, if you make regular cash deposits or need a bank with a local presence, Chase Bank has more than 4,700 branches nationwide for a wider personal reach.

 Capital One vs. Ally